Excerpts - Trolls and Other Trouble

 Far to the north, hidden amidst the blue mountains that rise to pierce the spring skies, on a rutted dirt road, a thin and grimy teenager wearing a tight homespun wool jacket is on his way home.
 Over his shoulders sits a stout wooden yoke carrying two large empty brown buckets that are swinging lightly with his brisk strides.

-High above him, a blanket of slate-gray clouds was blocking the sky all but for the westernmost edge of the valley.
+High above him, a blanket of slate-gray clouds blocked the sky, all but for the westernmost edge of the valley.
 Those in the valley called such nights, with no stars or the moon to give light, tripping nights, and most chose to stay indoors and shut their doors tight.

 There were other reasons for Ruferto to hurry home.
 It was early spring; when the sunset, the temperatures would drop below freezing.
 Those without shelter or fire didn’t survive.